 As I prepared for the adventures of our day, a great sense of celebration swept over me.

-Since we weren’t supposed to pray at the last place until the evening, we decided to do a little sightseeing.
-Our first stop was the Angel Oak tree, the most massive tree I’ve ever seen.
-The tremendous branches of the tree reach out for a significant distance.
+Since we weren’t supposed to pray at the Fourth Tree until the evening, my family and I decided to do a little sightseeing.
+Our first stop was the Angel Oak tree, the most massive tree I have ever seen.
+The tremendous branches of the tree reached out for a significant distance.
 As my children sauntered around the base of the tree, they ducked and peeked around the trunk and arms.
-The wonder and delight lit their eyes, as my mind filled with more words from the Lord.
+Wonder and delight lit their eyes, as my mind filled with more words from the Lord.

 “It i’s all about family, and family connection,